paschalugwu/Paschal_SE-DS_Notes/Stacks_AND_Queues-LIFO_AND_FIFO.md

 }
 ```

-In this code,  `enqueue`  is used to add an item to the rear of the queue, and  `dequeue`  is used to remove the front item from the queue.
+This code defines a queue data structure in C programming.
+The queue is implemented using an array called  `data`  and two variables called  `front`  and  `rear`  to keep track of the indices of the front and rear elements of the queue, respectively.
+The maximum size of the queue is defined as  `MAX_SIZE` , which is set to 100.

+The  `enqueue`  function is used to add an item to the queue.
+It takes a pointer to a  `Queue`  structure and an item as parameters.
+First, it checks if the rear index is equal to  `MAX_SIZE - 1` , indicating that the queue is already full.
+If the queue is full, it prints an error message indicating a "queue overflow" and returns.
+Otherwise, it increments the rear index and assigns the item to the  `data`  array at the updated rear index.

+The  `dequeue`  function is used to remove and return the frontmost item from the queue.
+It also takes a pointer to a  `Queue`  structure as a parameter.
+First, it checks if the front index is greater than the rear index, indicating that the queue is empty.
+If the queue is empty, it prints an error message indicating a "queue underflow" and returns an appropriate error value (e.g., -1).
+Otherwise, it retrieves the item from the  `data`  array at the current front index, increments the front index, and returns the item.

+In summary, this code provides a basic implementation of a queue data structure with functions to enqueue items into the queue and dequeue items from the queue, while also handling overflow and underflow conditions.

 ## 2. What is a stack, and when to use it?